 - If students feel sick or exhibit COVID-19 symptoms including fever, cough, chills, muscle pain, sore throat, difficulty breathing, or loss of taste or smell, they should not attend class in person.
 If able, a student with any of these symptoms should participate in the class via interactive live stream from a safe location.
 If their symptoms are too severe to participate in class remotely, students should contact the instructor and request future access to a recording of the class meeting if available.

-- All student communications regarding fall classes will be delivered through Canvas.
+- All student communications regarding spring classes will be delivered through Canvas.
 Students should frequently monitor Canvas for important updates and information from their instructors.

 - Instructors will send an email to the Dmail accounts of students on class waitlists.